-The Food and Drug Administration (FDA)'s activities to protect our nation's youth and the public health from tobacco products is entirely paid for by user fees.
+Appropriate the \$712 million In Authorized User Fees for the Center for Tobacco Products FDA's activities to protect our nation's youth and the public's health from tobacco products are entirely paid for by user fees.
 The American Lung Association strongly supports full appropriation of these authorized user fees, and strongly opposes any riders that would weaken or take away FDA's authority and ability to protect the public health.

-FY22 Transportation-Housing and Urban Development Appropriations Priorities

-Provide \$606 million for Office of Lead Hazard and Healthy Homes and designate \$100 million for the Healthy Homes Initiative
+FY22 Transportation-Housing and Urban Development Appropriations Priorities Provide \$606 million for Office of Lead Hazard and Healthy Homes and designate \$100 million for the Healthy Homes Initiative

 The Department of Housing and Urban Development's (HUD) Office of Lead Hazard and Healthy Homes plays a vital role in improving the lung health of public and other types of housing under HUD.
 For example, since July 2018, public housing authorities have enforced a smokefree housing rule that protects public housing authority residents from the dangers of secondhand smoke in their homes.
 Improving air quality by eliminating toxins like secondhand smoke and mold will improve the lung health of all public housing residents.
-Public housing authorities are also actively work to fight the second leading cause of lung cancer in homes radon.
+Public housing authorities are also actively work to fight the second leading cause of lung cancer in homes-radon.